Skip to main content

 • Please only bring modest bathing suits (guys and girls)

 Our Camp Store will be open at registration time and after the closing program.
-We have your camp souvenirs and cool camp clothing with items from $2 and up, get a wristband, t-shirt, hoodie and more.
+We have camp souvenirs and clothing, with items starting at $2.
+Get a keychain, t-shirt, hoodie and more!

 10 Reasons to send your child to a Christian camp